-During 2016 and 2017, there were no transaction costs for transactions in NN Cash Facility Fund and NN (L) Liquid Eur since the fee during the reporting period was 0.00%.
+During the reporting period, there were no transaction costs for transactions in NN Cash Facility Fund since the fee during the reporting period was 0.00%.
+The purpose of this fee, which is calculated as a percentage of the subscription- or redemption value, is to cover transaction costs of investment transactions resulting from subscriptions or redemptions.

-4.7.2 Subscription and redemption fee
+Subscription and redemption fee